 Frequently Asked Questions

-It depends on whether you want the dog to perform highly specialized tasks or just to provide emotional comfort.
+Can I get a Psychiatric Service Dog Instead? âIt depends on whether you want the dog to perform highly specialized tasks or just to provide emotional comfort.
 If you want a dog that does specific tasks (think: give you your prescriptions, recognize when a panic attack is coming on), then psychiatric service dogs are a better option for you.
 But if you just want comfort from your animal, then psychiatric service dogs won't be necessary.Â

-There is no correct answer when it comes to choosing an ESA.
+What is the most comforting animal? âThere is no correct answer when it comes to choosing an ESA.
 Think about what mental health concern youâre facing and what type of animal can help the best with your emotional wellness.
 Dogs, cats, rabbits, horses, and guinea pigs are some of the most popular ESAs for people with anxiety.Â

-Fortunately, you donât need to do any training for an emotional support dog for anxiety!
+Do I need to train my emotional support animal? âFortunately, you donât need to do any training for an emotional support animal!
 ESAs donât require any special training, unlike service animals.
 Instead, their presence and companionship are all that you need to get the anxiety-soothing benefits of having an ESA.

 Susana is an avid animal lover and has been around animals her entire life, and has volunteered at several different animal shelters in Southern California.
 She has a loving family at home that consists of her husband, son, two dogs, and one cat.
 She enjoys trying new Italian recipes, playing piano, making pottery, and outdoor hiking with her family and dogs in her spare time.